javascriptpoet/notes/daily/general.md

 * <strong>Working in orinda</strong><br>
 By one of my best rides in wilder ranch.
 Bueatiful day.
 I will get a lot done and get some good food and see my parents.
 This is all i need to be happy.
 So little.
 So simple.

+* <strong>Disturbing morning</strong><br>
+I was woken up last morning/afternoon by something jolting my van.
+Took a look and theres a car bumping into my side.
+I get out.
+Its a young guy crying quietly in public with his head down not even looking at me.
+The strength of his sorrow drowns me.
+I want to help knowing it will be futile. hes far gone to even understand.
+I try to get him out and tell me what happened, anything to keep him from driving, to disrupt his depression.
+Nothing works.
+In a few minutes, he slowly drives away.
+Five other people watched and no one even had an interested look.